 The mechanism driving muskox density is not fully understood.
 Heard (1992) noted that group size is not generally related to muskox density.
-In this management unit, a vast area to the west of the management unit does not seem to be utilized by muskox that, at low muskox number, drive the overall density down- 0.010 muskox / km2.
-The muskox density in the management unit MX-09 is the lowest muskox density recorded in the Kitikmeot Region since intensive survey work started in 2013.
+In this management unit, a vast area to the west of the management unit does not seem to be utilized by muskox that, at low muskox numbers, drive the overall density down- 0.010 muskox / $\rm km^2$ .
+The 2017 muskox density in the management unit MX-09 is the lowest muskox density recorded in the Kitikmeot Region since intensive survey work started in 2013.